ferologics/sunday-football-manager/README.md

 just clean   # Clean build artifacts
 ```

+## Authentication

+Set `AUTH_PASSWORD` env var to protect the site.
+When set:
+- Login form appears in the header
+- Add/delete players requires login
+- Recording match results requires login
+- Viewing pages is always allowed

+If not set, the site runs without auth (useful for local dev).

 ## Deployment

 Deployed on Render with Docker.
+Set these env vars:
-Set `DATABASE_URL` env var to your Neon connection string.
+- `DATABASE_URL` - Neon connection string
+- `AUTH_PASSWORD` - Shared password for the site

 ## Project Structure